phpsmarter/expo-typescript/README.md

 2. run `expo start` in the project directory to start the project.

 You are now ready to start programming in Typescript with `Expo` and `React Native`!

+## fork  from this sourcecode

+##     add styled-componts and redux ,redux-dev-tools 作为模板